 Hotel Location

-When looking for hotels to stay in with your family, besides making sure you all fit comfortably, location should be another consideration.
-Check a hotel’s location for proximity to attractions but always keep safety in mind too.
+When looking for hotels to stay in with your family, besides making sure you all fit comfortably, location should be the top consideration.
+You will want to check a hotel’s location for proximity to attractions, but always keep safety in mind too.

 For example, if you visit Quito, I would recommend not staying in the historic downtown.
 It is perfectly safe during the day and you should definitely visit that area of the city, but in the evenings it is not as safe as other parts of the city.